 TRiO: Student Support Services collaborates with different academic departments to coordinate short-term global experiences.
 There is an increased need for college-aged students to have an international ‘global’ experience.
 Metropolitan State University has embraced the value of student receiving global experiences and needs to find effective ways to create these educational opportunities to our students.

-- Information - The College of Arts and Sciences and Communications, Writing & Arts in connection with TRIO: Student Support Services has created an opportunity for students, especially those who come from limited-income backgrounds, to gain a short-term global experience built into an Intercultural Communications course.
-Semester long course includes a short-term global experience to Northern Ireland (Belfast) on March 6-15, 2014 with additional course fee (appprox $1,950).
+- The College of Arts and Sciences and Communications, Writing & Arts in connection with TRiO: Student Support Services has created an opportunity for students, especially those who come from limited-income backgrounds, to gain a short-term global experience built into an Intercultural Communications course.
+Semester long course includes a short-term global experience to Northern Ireland (Belfast) on during spring break 2015 with additional course fees for travel.

 Spring 2012 – Comparative Criminal Justice

 School of Law Enforcement and Criminal Justice (coordinating faculty Dr. Susan Hilal).